waffle-iron/hoodoo-framework/README.md

 ## Todo

-- NEED TO ADD DOCS!
+- NEED TO ADD DOCS! - In Progress
-- Add Composer
-- Add Grunt or Gulp
-- Full Admin on Frontend
+- Full Admin on Frontend - In Progress
 - Look into Widgets for Drag & Drop

 Pages must be named as a slug.
 Change Name of Page in Menu for viewing.